-Following our independent arrival, we transfered to the Anchorage Marriott Hotel.
+Following our independent arrival, we transferred to the Anchorage Marriott Hotel.
 There, we gathered with our fellow travelers for cocktails and a welcome dinner.
 Expedition Leader Michael Moore, affectionately referred to as MiMo, introduced us to the team accompanying us throughout our journey, and gave us our first briefing about our exciting Wild Alaska voyage ahead, around the Bering Sea from Nome to Seward.

 Friday, July 7 - Anchorage / Nome / Embark Silver Discoverer

 A short flight this morning took us from Anchorage to Nome, where we set off on tour—the birders headed out with a picnic lunch for the lagoons along the coast, for sightings of musk ox and Aleutian and Arctic terns, while the rest of us boarded our large yellow school buses and traveled into Nome for lunch at St. Joe’s, the old church in the center of town.
 We visited around the town, panned for gold, and met a team of sled dogs, before we boarded the Silver Discoverer in the late afternoon and were introduced to the ship by Cruise Director Kelsey Simmons.
 A splendid male spectacled eider, a much sought-after avian species, just off the stern of the ship was a wonderful farewell gift from Nome.

 Saturday, July 8 - Little Diomede / Arctic Circle